 You may be spending your summer studying for the dreaded standardized tests, but have you ever really considered the difference between the SAT and ACT?
 Have you ever stopped to think about which exam might be better for you?

 The ACT is considered to be a curriculum-based exam, meaning it is based on a material you may have already seen in the classroom.
 The SAT is considered to be more of a skills based test.
-The exam is designed to show that you have the skills needed to well in college.
-Some would say it is the test that is better for students who are stellar test-takers.
+The exam is designed to show that you have the skills needed to do well in college.
+Some say it is the test that is better for students who are stellar test-takers.

 The structure and content of the exams are different as well.
 The SAT has ten sections; three Critical Reading, three Writing, three Math and one Experimental.

 The Experimental section is used for future test development purposes.
 Your answers in this section are not included in your overall score, but while you are taking the SAT you will have no idea which section is considered “experimental”, other than the fact that you happen to have one extra Critical Reading, Math or Writing section.

 The Math section includes problems in geometry, algebra II, and probability and statistics.

 The Critical Reading section tests your vocabulary with sentence completion type questions.
 It also tests your critical reading and reading comprehension skills by asking you questions on short and long passages.
 Passages now include topics from natural sciences, humanities, literary fiction and social sciences.

 The mandatory Writing section asks you to develop an opinion on a topic and will look at how you support your ideas.
 This section also includes multiple choice questions which ask students to recognize grammatical errors, improve sentence structure or improve paragraph structure.